harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 transformation”.

 The rotation and skew parameters are in angles as multiples of Pi.
-<span id="anchor-175"></span>That is, 1.0 of value represents a 180°
+<span id="anchor-177"></span>That is, 1.0 of value represents a 180°
 counter-clockwise rotation or skew.

-The following Python example illustrations construction of a transformation matrix:
+The following pseudo-code illustrations the construction of a full transformation from the individual transform fields:

-\# Using fontTools.misc.transform.Transform
 t = Transform() \# Identity
 t = t.translate(TranslateX + TCenterX, TranslateY + TCenterY)
 t = t.rotate(Rotation \* math.pi)
 t = t.scale(ScaleX, ScaleY)
 t = t.skew(-SkewX \* math.pi, SkewY \* math.pi)
 t = t.translate(-TCenterX, -TCenterY)

+The transformations shall be performed in the order illustrated: translate, rotate, scale, skew, corrective translation.

+> <span id="anchor-178"></span>NOTE: Attention must be paid to the sign
+> used for Rotation, SkewX, and SkewY.
+All three operations are defined
+> as counter-clockwise rotations in this table, while some libraries
+> expect those in different and possibly differing directions.

 #### Processing